What You Need to Know

 General education courses that dual enrollment high school students have registered for include, but are not limited to: English Composition I and II, Psychology, Sociology, Algebra, History, and Introduction to Information Technology.

 Dual enrollment students are not limited to particular course offerings.
-As long as prerequisites and placement scores are met and the counselor/school district approves the course, students are permitted to register in a variety of disciplines.
+As long as prerequisite are met and the counselor/school district approves the course, students are permitted to register in a variety of disciplines.